Phase two (January to February 2026)

 Impact

-Drawing on feedback from this phase of community consultation, the updated policy will focus on providing more transparency and accountability for how engagement is planned, delivered and reported on.
+Drawing on feedback from this phase of community consultation, the updated policy focused on providing more transparency and accountability for how engagement is planned, delivered and reported on.

-The policy will also define when, how and with whom we engage and integrate this into a revised spectrum of participation.
-Additional learnings and insights will be integrated into the development of a practice framework.
+The policy also defined when, how and with whom we engage and integrated this into a revised spectrum of participation.
+Additional learnings and insights were integrated into the development of a practice framework.

 Next steps

-Phase Two of community engagement on the draft policy will:
+Phase Two of community engagement on the draft policy:

-- Focus on hearing from underrepresented groups from Phase One, including young people and businesses.
+- Focused on hearing from underrepresented groups from Phase One, including young people and businesses.

 Read the engagement report